Saturday, June 14, 2025

 What obstacles might seniors face in staying active, and how can they overcome them?

-Seniors might face physical limits, lack of motivation, or a non-supportive environment.
+Seniors might face physical limits, a lack of motivation, or a non-supportive environment.
 Find fun activities to overcome these.
 Set achievable goals and create a supportive community at home or in the community.

 Can you provide examples of seniors who have improved their health through exercise?